 A simple example of a .mcq file can be downloaded and edited here.

-Related software is being developed to print and read simple "bubble sheets," in particular using a one-page format for daily quizzes containing 3 multiple-choice questions, randomized in the order of the answers to discourage copying from your neighbor.
-The quizzes are printed on ordinary 8.5 x 11" paper and can be fed through a standard scanner to be interpretted and scored.
+Related software has been developed to print and read simple "bubble sheets," in particular using a one-page format for daily quizzes containing 3 multiple-choice questions, randomized in the order of the answers to discourage copying from your neighbor.
+The quizzes are printed on ordinary 8.5 x 11" paper and can be fed through a standard scanner to be interpretted and automatically scored, generating an Excel spreadsheet and individual emails to each student detailing the results.

 If you don't have a LaTex compiler installed on your computer, you can see how your questions look by going to the website